PietroFilippo/torrent-finder-cli/README.md

 Credentials are read at runtime from environment variables (preferred) or a gitignored `subtitle_credentials.json` next to the code — **never commit real values**.

+The easiest way to set them is in-program: on the **Select Provider** screen, choose **🔑 Subtitle credentials**.
+For each provider you can view, enter/update, or clear its login.
+Entering opens a single-screen form — edit every field in place (Up/Down or Tab to move, Enter to advance, **Esc** to cancel) and Save when done.
+Saved values are verified against the provider (where possible) and written to `subtitle_credentials.json`; the view screen masks the password / API key with a toggle to reveal them.
+Environment variables, if set, **override** the file (the menu flags this), and **Clear only empties the file** — unset the matching environment variables to remove a credential that's set there.

 - **OpenSubtitles.com** (movies & series): a free account dramatically improves results and unlocks hash-accurate matching against a downloaded file.